 Commercial vehicle drivers must make sure that they are well-rested and well-fed when they are driving.
 Truck drivers have hours-of-service requirements, and they cannot violate these rules.
 If they do, they and their companies may be legally liable for any injuries caused.
 Commercial drivers must also make sure to keep their vehicles properly maintained and keep a safe distance between themselves and the car ahead of them.

 Commercial vehicle drivers who have acted negligently by poorly maintaining their vehicles or violating hours-of-service requirements should be held responsible for their actions.
 Drivers who act negligently on the road may be liable for injuries caused by their negligence.
-An attorney can help those injured in commercial vehicle crashes evaluate their case and hold the negligent driver responsible.
+An attorney can help those injured in a commercial truck accident evaluate their case and hold the negligent driver responsible.